 Error error referencing assembly ‘obj\debug\application.common.processing.clrtypes.dll‘ obj\debug\application.common.processing.processing.clrtypes.dll 2

-Strangely, this only happens on the projects that have orchestrations.
+Strangely, this only happens on projects with orchestrations.

 Cause